Counseling and Psychological Services

 If the Health Clinic believes that you are in need of a specialist’s care, you will be referred outside the Clinic as quickly as possible and at a time that is convenient for you.

 The Health Clinic is a walk-in clinic and is open Monday-Friday from 10:00 am to 3 pm during the fall and spring semesters.
 It is closed during the summer semester, on holidays and other times when the University is not holding classes.
 It is located in the James A. Rhodes Center, first floor, Room 118.
 The telephone number is 351-4362.

-Disability Services advocates a barrier free campus and provides a variety of support services to students with special needs; such as learning disabled, suffering from traumatic brain injury (TBI) and physically challenged, through classroom accommodations, coordinating technical assistance to improve learning and the removal of structural barriers.
+Accessibility Services advocates a barrier free campus and provides a variety of support services to students with special needs; such as learning disabled, suffering from traumatic brain injury (TBI) and physically challenged, through classroom accommodations, coordinating technical assistance to improve learning and the removal of structural barriers.
 By documenting each student’s disability, their capacity to learn and prior classroom needs, proper accommodation requests are forwarded to their faculty members.

-Disability Services also acts a the liaison between the student and the sponsoring agency such as the Bureau of Vocational Rehabilitation, VA, etc. to ensure that the student’s specific needs are met.
+Accessibility Services also acts a the liaison between the student and the sponsoring agency such as the Bureau of Vocational Rehabilitation, VA, etc. to ensure that the student’s specific needs are met.

-Disability Services is located in the Student Success Center in Massie Hall, first floor.
+Accessibility Services is located in the Student Success Center in Massie Hall, first floor.
 The office is open Monday- Friday from 8:00am to 5:00pm.
 The telephone number is 351-3276.